Moataz-Habib/Forest-Cover-Type-Prediction/README.md

 The extensive parameter tuning indicated that increasing the complexity of the PKI model's architecture did not translate into higher accuracy.
 As a result, the configurations explored in this phase did not achieve a new breakthrough in performance.
 The second improvement remains the optimal solution based on current evaluations.

+## Conclusions

+Based on the analysis and experiments performed:

+- The best-performing models were KNN and Decision Tree (DT) without any feature selection.
+Using the Filter Method (mutual_info_classif) for feature selection, Decision Tree with the selected features achieved the best performance.
+- After adding more models, Stacking Ensemble with the selected features from the second improvement became the best-performing approach.
+- The PKI strategy did not significantly improve the accuracy of the models compared to the previous improvements.
+- Fine-tuning the models did not result in a substantial increase in accuracy compared to the previous improvements.

+Overall, combining feature selection (Filter Method) and Stacking Ensemble has provided the best results.
+Fine-tuning the models and using PKI did not lead to significant improvements, suggesting that the feature selection and ensemble approaches were effective for this task.